 Symptoms of mumps develop about 12 to 25 days following exposure and include swelling of salivary glands on both sides of the face that may be preceded by several days of fever, headache, weakness and fatigue, muscle aches, and loss of appetite.
 Mumps infection can be very severe if contracted in adulthood.

-Symptoms of rubella include rash, generalized swollen glands, eye irritation, joint pain, and slight fever.
+Symptoms of rubella most commonly appear 12 to 23 days following exposure and include a rash, generalized swollen glands, eye irritation, joint pain, and slight fever.

 Consequences of Infection